huangsam/go-trial/README.md

 ## Learning path

-Here is the path to getting proficient in a matter of weeks:
+This learning path is designed to take you from Go beginner to proficient in a matter of weeks.
+Each section contains practical examples to read and experiment with.

 ### Core concepts